Governor’s Civics Seal

 - District-level: $15,000 will be awarded to 10 rural and urban school districts across Tennessee.

-The application will be available on this page beginning on Friday, Oct.
+The application will be available here beginning on Friday, Oct.
 25. Applications will be accepted through Friday, Dec.
 6. Program coordinators from selected schools and districts will attend a one-time meeting on Jan.
 24, 2020 in the Nashville area (meeting date subject to change).

 Please email Kadie.Patterson@tn.gov with any additional questions.